 MRP 3.0 Provision C.15 Exempted and Conditionally Exempted Discharges has requirements related to groundwater discharges, air conditioning condensate, residential car washing, swimming pool/hot tub/spa/fountain water discharges, irrigation water/landscape irrigation/lawn watering and emergency fire fighting discharges.
 With the exception of emergency fire fighting discharges, there were no significant changes to these conditionally exempt discharge requirements in MRP 3.0 compared to MRP 2.0.
-Therefore, with the exception of fire fighting discharges, other types of conditionally exempt discharges will be addressed by the CII Subcommittee (Subtask SMC612.03) or the Public Information and Participation Subcommittee (Subtask SMC612.07).
+Therefore, with the exception of fire fighting discharges, other types of conditionally exempt discharges will be addressed by the CII Subcommittee (Subtask SMC712.03) or the Public Information and Participation Subcommittee (Subtask SMC712.07).

-Requirements in Provision C.15.b.iii.
-Emergency Discharges of Firefighting Water and Foam were substantially revised in MRP 3.0.
+Requirements in Provision C.15.b.iii Emergency Discharges of Firefighting Water and Foam were substantially revised in MRP 3.0.
 This subprovision requires the formation of a regionwide Firefighting Discharges Workgroup that addresses the new requirements in C.15.b.iii.
-This Workgroup, including representatives from the Regional Water Board and U.S. EPA Region 9, began meeting during FY 2022/23 with EOA staff representing SMCWPPP, must continue to meet at least twice per year in FY 2024/25, and then annually in the remaining years of the permit term.
-EOA staff will continue to participate in the Workgroup during FY 2024/25 on behalf of SMCWPPP and C/CAG's member agencies.
+This Workgroup, including representatives from the Regional Water Board and U.S. EPA Region 9, began meeting during FY 2022-23 with EOA staff representing SMCWPPP.
+Beginning in FY 2025-26, the Work group must meet annually for the remaining years of the permit term.
+EOA staff will continue to participate in the Workgroup during FY 2025-26 on behalf of SMCWPPP and C/CAG's member agencies.